-For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 19, 2009 entitled "Directors and Officers", which is incorporated by reference herein.
+For additional information regarding current Directors of the Company, see the section of the Company's Annual Information Form dated February 11, 2011 entitled "Directors and Officers", which is incorporated by reference herein.

 To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years prior to the date of this Information Circular, a director, chief executive officer or chief financial officer of any company that, (i) while acting in that capacity, was subject to a cease trade or similar order or an order that denied access to any exemption under securities legislation for a period of 30 consecutive days; (ii) was subject to an event that occurred while the nominee was acting in such capacity but which resulted, after he ceased to act in such capacity, in a cease trade or similar order or an order that denied access to any exemption under securities legislation for a period of 30 consecutive days.
-To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years of the date of this Information Circular, a director or executive officer of any company that, while acting in that capacity or within a year of ceasing to act in such capacity, became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than (i) Mr. James A. Pattison who, from May 1997 to September 1999, was a Director of Livent Inc., which in November 1998 filed for protection from creditors under the Companies' Creditors Arrangement Act (Canada) and in September 1999 filed for protection from creditors under Chapter 11 of the U.S. Bankruptcy Code in the United States; and (ii) Messrs.
-Bentley and Shepard, each of whom was a Director and/or executive officer of HSPP General Partner Ltd., general partner of Howe Sound Pulp and Paper Limited Partnership ("HSLP"), during the period of January 29, 2008 to February 1, 2008 when HSLP completed a restructuring under the Companies Creditors Arrangement Act (Canada).
+To the knowledge of the Company, no nominee for election as a Director of the Company is, at the date of this Information Circular, or has been within the last 10 years of the date of this Information Circular, a director or executive officer of any company that, while acting in that capacity or within a year of ceasing to act in such capacity, became bankrupt, made a proposal under legislation relating to bankruptcy or insolvency or was subject to any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Mr. Bentley, who was a Director and/or executive officer of January 29, 2008 to February 1, 2008 when HSLP completed a restructuring under the Companies Creditors Arrangement Act (Canada).
+On January 27, 2011, 6382 Pulp and Paper Limited Partnership (formerly HSLP) ("6382 LP") voluntarily filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) (the "BIA") after the sale of substantially all of its assets to a third party effective October 1, 2010.
+6382 LP intends to file a proposal under the BIA in the spring of 2011.
+Mr. Stinson was a director of Grant Forest Products Inc. ("Grant").
+On June 25, 2009, Grant obtained creditor protection from the Ontario Superior Court under the Company Creditors Agreement Act (Canada).
+Mr. Stinson ceased to be a director on June 30, 2010.